 The Enigma machines are a series of cipher machines, developed and used in the early- to mid-20th century to protect commercial, diplomatic and military communication.
 Enigma was invented by a German engineer at the end of World War Early models were used commercially and were adopted by military and government services of several countries, most notably Nazi Germany during World War II.

 The Military Enigma machines were a family of portable cipher machines with rotor scramblers.
 Good operating procedures, properly enforced, would have made the plugboard Enigma machine unbreakable.
-However, most of the German military forces, secret services and civilian agencies that used Enigma employed poor operating procedures, and it was these poor procedures that allowed the Enigma machines to be reverse-engineered and the ciphers to be read.
+However, most of the German military forces, secret services, and civilian agencies that used Enigma employed inadequate operating procedures.
+It was these poor procedures that allowed the Enigma machines to be reverse-engineered and the ciphers to be read.

-Several different Enigma models were produced, but this German military model with a plugboard was the most complex and difficult to decipher.
+Several different Enigma models were produced, but this German military model with a plugboard was the most complex and challenging to decipher.

-Cryptanalysis of the Enigma ciphering system enabled the western Allies in World War II to read substantial amounts of Morse-coded radio communications of the Axis powers that had been enciphered using Enigma machines.
-This yielded military intelligence which, along with that from other decrypted Axis radio and teleprinter transmissions, was given the codename Ultra.
+Cryptanalysis of the Enigma ciphering system enabled the western Allies in World War II to read substantial amounts of coded radio communications of the Axis powers.
+The military intelligence which, along with other decrypted Axis radio and teleprinter transmissions, was given the codename Ultra.
 This was considered by Dwight D. Eisenhower to have been “decisive” to the Allied victory.

-It was German procedural flaws, operator mistakes, failure to systematically introduce changes in encipherment procedures, and Allied capture of key tables and hardware that, during the war, enabled Allied cryptologists to succeed and “turned the tide” in the Allies’ favour.
+It was German procedural flaws, operator mistakes, failure to systematically introduce changes in encipherment procedures, plus the Allied capture of key tables and hardware that, enabled Allied cryptologists to succeed.
 The effort to break the Enigma was not disclosed until the 1970s.
 Since then, interest in the Enigma machine has grown.
 Enigmas are on public display in museums around the world, and several are in the hands of private collectors and computer history enthusiasts.

 Bletchley Park and Alan Turing